Close Menu

 Therefore, if you use a cane in daily life, make sure you use it when you visit the doctor.
 Likewise, make sure you tell the doctor about your pain and if you are having problems with your ability to sit, stand, and walk.
 If the doctor asks you how much you can lift, tell her about the pain you experience with lifting.

 The medical exam is a chance for you to let the SSA know about your limits.
 There is not cost for you to attend these exams.
 However, if the SSA schedules you for an exam and you fail to attend, then your case will be denied.
-Learn more about SSA consultative exams.
+Learn about SSA doctor exams.

-MENTAL CONSULTATIVE EXAM
+THE SSA’S MENTAL DOCTOR EXAM

 In addition to a physical exam, the SSA can send you to a mental exam.
 Typically, the SSA will send you to visit a psychologist.
 This is at no cost to you.